hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 ### Examples

 The following examples demonstrate technical and clinical use case aspects, conforming to the AU Patient Summary requirements.
 Data within these examples, e.g. medications, is provided by the [Sparked Patient Summary Clinical Focus Group](https://sparked.csiro.au/index.php/design-groups/):
-1. Patient Summary Embedded in Referral: [Patient Summary for Joyce Johnson as of 28 OCT 2024 (Bundle)](Bundle-aups-referral-endoconsult-01.html)
+1. Patient Summary Embedded in Referral: [Patient Summary for Joyce Johnson as of 28 OCT 2024 (Bundle)](Bundle-aups-referral-endoconsult-curated.html)
-1. More recent Patient Summary: TBD
+1. More recent Patient Summary: [Patient Summary for Joyce Johnson as of 13 NOV 2024 (Bundle)](Bundle-aups-referral-endoconsult-autogen.html)

 <div class="stu-note" markdown="1">